wilson1yan/VideoGPT/README.md

 * `--sequence_length 16`: temporal resolution, or video clip length

 ## Sampling VideoGPT
 After training, the VideoGPT model can be sampled using the `scripts/sample_videogpt.py`.
+You may need to install `ffmpeg`: `sudo apt-get install ffmpeg`

 ## Reproducing Paper Results
 Note that this repo is primarily designed for simplicity and extending off of our method.
 Reproducing the full paper results can be done using code found at a [separate repo](https://github.com/wilson1yan/VideoGPT-Paper).
 However, be aware that the code is not as clean.